3 Nanoscale: modeling molecular motors

 3.7 Remaining challenges and future work

-• A natural follow-up of the work on the jump-diffusion model presented in Section 3.4.3 is to reconsider the mean-field hypothesis and model a finite size cluster of interacting molecular motors.
+A natural follow-up of the work on the jump-diffusion model presented in Section 3.4.3 is thus to reconsider the mean-field hypothesis and model a finite size cluster of interacting molecular motors.
 This line of research was started in Caruel, Allain, and Truskinovsky (2013) and will be presented in more detailed in the next chapter.

-1. The question raised is the representation of the mode of interaction between the motors.
+The question raised is the representation of the mode of interaction between the motors.
 One approach consists in considering short range elastic interactions between motors that are attached on the same actin filament.
 In this way, next-to-nearest neighbors cooperative mechanisms can emerge and propagate inside the contractile unit.
+This extension of a finite size system will also be useful to compare the model predictions with experimental measurements performed on synthetic nanomachines mimicking the muscle contractile units, see (Pertici et al. 2018).

-• The potential next steps of R. Manevy’s thesis discussed in Section 3.5.1 are to extend the current study to the other steps of the Lymn–Taylor cycle and to strengthen of the methodology used for determining the adequate collective variables characterizing the conformational changes.
+The potential next steps of R. Manevy’s thesis discussed in Section 3.5.1 are to extend the current study to the other steps of the Lymn–Taylor cycle and to strengthen of the methodology used for determining the adequate collective variables characterizing the conformational changes.

-1. This work heavily relies on the availability of crystallographic structures serving as initial (or final) condition for these simulations.
+This work heavily relies on the availability of crystallographic structures serving as initial (or final) condition for these simulations.
 These structures are not always available in the protein databank, which limits the applicability of a model calibration approach based solely on molecular dynamcis simulations.
 In particular, it still seems difficult to simulate detachment or attachments events using these techniques before establishing the structural basis of the affinity of myosin for actin.

-2. Choosing appropriate collective variables to describe the motion of the protein during a conformational change is not easy.
+Choosing appropriate collective variables to describe the motion of the protein during a conformational change is not easy.
 The energy landscape characterizing the protein is high-dimensional and very rugged so that (i) the collective variables found numerically may not be the most representative (i.e. the fastest) and (ii) the sampling of the effective free energy landscape ineffective.
 Our future work will involve exploration of various sampling methods and potential use of AI based techniques, see (Zhang et al. 2023).